-OPM 340: Operations Management
+OPM 340 : Operations Management

 The course studies the fundamental process for the production of goods and services in organizations with emphasis on understanding its relationship to other business areas.
 The course uses quantitative tools in production/operations for effective decision-making.
 It covers concepts such as operations strategy, process design, forecasting, capacity planning, scheduling, inventory management, and resource management.
 Filed trips are used to enhance the learning experience.
+Credits 3 Core Requirement MCC Prerequisites OPM 330

-OPM 360 : Principles of Logistics and Supply Chain Management as procurement, sourcing, supply chain management, communication, warehousing, packaging, materials handling, demand management, distribution, and facility location are examined as an integral part of modern business.
+OPM 360 : Principles of Logistics and Supply Chain Management

+This course covers principles of supply chain management and provides techniques used to analyze various aspects of logistics systems.
+Key concepts such as procurement, sourcing, supply chain management, communication, warehousing, packaging, materials handling, demand management, distribution, and facility location are examined as an integral part of modern business.
 Field trips and business simulations are used to enhance the learning experience.
+Credits 3